esl/MongooseIM/doc/modules/mod_event_pusher_push.md

 * Not suitable for public deployments, which allow connections from 3rd party client applications.
 Notifications won't work at all in such case.
 * It is only partially XEP-0357 compliant, so 3rd party clients most probably won't work even in private deployments.
 * This option works out of the box only with the default plugin.
-If you create a custom one, it must take the virtual hosts option into account as well.
+If you create a custom one, it must take the `virtual_pubsub_hosts` option into account as well.

 ## Configuration examples

 ### XEP-0357 compliant with local PubSub

 This is the second most versatile setup.
-It allows your clients to enable push notifications via either local PubSub or a remote one.
+It allows your clients to enable push notifications via either a local PubSub or a remote one.

 ```Erlang
 {mod_pubsub, [{plugins, [<<"push">>]}]}, % mandatory minimal config